 A protocol mechanism has been used by ISDA previously as a response to a market requirement or a crisis.
-Counterparties to an ISDA Master Agreement adhere to a published protocol by delivering an adherence letter to ISDA and a list of adhering parties is then published by ISDA on their website.
+Counterparties to an ISDA Master Agreement adhere to a published protocol by delivering an adherence letter to ISDA and a list of adhering parties is then published by ISDA on their website.[6]
 The effect of adherence is to amend or incorporate certain terms in the agreement or in relation to Transactions between adhering parties without the need to individually amend a counterparty's entire agreement population with each of its counterparties.
 Where parties incorporate the Protocol by reference as a term in their '92 ISDA, they will not be required to adhere to the Protocol.
+The Protocol introduces a Limited Right to Revoke provision,[7] under which an adhering party may elect to revoke its adherence to the protocol annually during a specified annual period being between 1 October and 31 October in a calendar year.